swcarpentry/shell-novice/_episodes/07-find.md

 {: .language-bash}

 ~~~
-The Tao that is seen
+The Web site you seek
 "My Thesis" not found.
 ~~~
 {: .output}